Paul-J-Barrett/LoOP3R/README.md

 * Twitter: @codersjunto
 * Github:  github.com/paul-j-barrett

+## Overview

+The files in this repository cover various looping in javascript and attempt to make a small testing framework to demonstrate the performance of various types of loops.

+If you are on a linux box with node installed you can run ./test.sh which will run each of the javascript files and out put the timings.
+You should disregard the first test of each run because the javascript interpretor is setting up the array and functions so we need to disregard this result.

+I had to limit the number of loops in order to keep the for_each_ managable.
+If you throw out the for_each_ you could increase the 1000000 to 10000000 which will show the differences a little better.

 ## do while
 The basic idea behind do while is that you want to loop until a condition is met.